lukeabela38/Notes/4.Serverless/REAMDE.md

 - Use step functions over simple workflow except for when:
   - external signal is required
   - Need child process to return value to parent process

+## AWS Proton

+Deploy serverless or container based application with efficiency, consistency, and control.
+Define infrastructure standards and effective continous delivery pipelines.
+It is commonly used by developers to manage architecture.